Family and Community Medicine Residency

-Training at University Medical Center Hospital and William Beaumont Army Medical Center as well as with urban preceptors and at rural clinical sites.
+Training available at University Medical Center Hospital, El Paso Children's Hospital, University Behavioral Health Hospital, William Beaumont Army Medical Center, and with urban preceptors and at rural clinical sites.

 An ever-expanding educational community consisting of:

-- Opening of the Paul L. Foster School of Medicine of Texas Tech University Health Sciences Center, the first US medical school located on the US-Mexico border.
+- The Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine, is the first United States medical school located on the US-Mexico border.